abelperezok/aws-serverless-netcore/netcore3.1/part-10/README.md

 paths:
 ```

-Just like the previous example, the first section contains general metadata about the API.
+Just like in the previous part, the first section contains general metadata about the API.

 ```yaml
   /hello: